DarkKodKod/NESTool/README.md

 # NESTool
-Tool to manage asset for the NES game
+Tool to manage asset for a NES game.
+Current implementation only supports NROM (Mapper 0).

 ##### Table of Content
   [1.
 Overview](#Overview)